Jsaket058/Array5/README.md

 # Array5
-left rotate an array by 1 unit or by d units
+left rotate an array by 1 unit or by d units + it's optimize solution.